 How to use WordPress with cPanel

-Here’s what we’ve going to cover in this guide:
+We’ll cover the following in this guide:

 - What is cPanel?

-- How to access cPanel
+- How to access cPanel.

-- Auto-installing WordPress with cPanel
+- Auto-installing WordPress with cPanel.

-- Manually installing WordPress with cPanel
+- Manually installing WordPress with cPanel.

-- Choosing a WordPress installation method
+- Choosing a WordPress installation method.

-- Troubleshooting WordPress issues in cPanel
+- Troubleshooting WordPress issues in cPanel.

 - The bottom line.